andrewsunglaekim/advanced_git_workshop/readme.md

 In short, be very cognizant when leveraging a force push.
 And if we're unsure, it's better to ask someone.

-## Communication (5/175)
+## Communication (5/125)

 One of the most important tools in git team workflows is not any one command or git interface.
 It is communication.
 There aren't any tools or commands that can reduce the amount of merge conflicts.
 The only thing that can help on that end is good team communication.

 If we can have conversations with our team members about which features are being implemented or refactored, we can reduce the amount and complexity of merge conflicts.

-If git isn't a priority consideration on our team when establishing who is working on what, then we should find a way to make it a priority.
-Whether using a merging or rebasing strategy communication is paramount in reducing problems that could be introduced with git(merge conflicts).
+If git isn't a consideration on our team when establishing who is working on what, then we should find a way to make it a priority.
+Whether using a merging or rebasing strategy, communication is paramount in reducing problems that could be introduced with git(merge conflicts).
 Simply by communicating and avoiding parallel complex implementations of features that touch the same files, we can significantly reduce the amount of overhead and technical debt caused by issues with git.

-## Closing (5/180)
+## Closing (2/127)
-Don't be afraid of git anything we do can quite literally be undone(within 90 days).
-Harness its power and become a good git practitioner to see the benefits of leveraging a tool in the correct way.
+Don't be afraid of git.
+Anything we do can quite literally be undone(within 90 days).
+Harness its power and become a good git practitioner to see the benefits of leveraging a tool in more ways then just glorified saving.

 # Bonus helpful commands that don't really fit into the flow of the lesson plan!